jnez71/BoatSim/README.md

 ---
 If you are wondering about the boat graphic being used for the 3D sim, have a look here: <http://propagator.org/?page_id=1765>.

 BoatSim was created primarily for fun (who doesn't love playing god?).
 A lot of the coding is... dirty (the fact that all my configs inherent from Handle is hilarious), because I rushed finishing it so I could get started on a bigger simulation project that will stand upon the experience I got making this one.
-The new simulator is in Python and is called jSim.
-It may or may not exist yet.

-Don't get me wrong though, despite being messy internally, this sim works very well!
-Feel free to contact me (nez.jason7@gmail.com) if you want a better description of how it works.

 Pictures for Hype
 ---